akanshamalik/Fork-and-pipe/README.txt

 -Convert the string to an integer.
 -Calculate the sum of all integers in a data file.

-When running its output also ask the user the number of process theywant for child an parent process.
+When running its output also ask the user the number of process they want for child and parent process.